emmituuk/Portfolio/README.md

 Hi!

-I’m Emmi and I'm looking for my first job in data analytics e.g. Junior, Trainee.
+I’m Emmi and I'm looking for my first job in data analytics or mathematics e.g. Junior, Trainee.

 Here are a few small projects that I have done as part of DataCamp Career Tracks.
 I have completed two Career Tracks: Data Analyst with Python and Data Analyst in SQL.